IRMVLab/DiffSAC/README.md

 # DiffSAC: Diffusion-guided Sampling for Consensus-based Robust Estimation

-This repository contains the example code of "DiffSAC: Diffusion-guided Sampling for Consensus-based Robust Estimation" for line detection tasks.
+This repository contains the example code of "DiffSAC: Diffusion-guided Sampling for Consensus-based Robust Estimation" for 2D line fitting task.
+We will release the full code after the paper is accepted.

 ## 🔥 Overview